DanielF29/DanielF29.github.io/publications.md

 Here are some of my publications and collaborations:

-## Works on Explainable AI and Medical Images
+## Works on Explainable AI and Medical Images for Computer-Aided Diagnosis (CADx)

 | Title                                                                                         | Preview                                                               | Link                                                                                                         |
 |-----------------------------------------------------------------------------------------------|----------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|